labex-labs/open-source-labs/css/30-seconds-of-css/lab-image-hover-menu/intro.md

 # Introduction

-In this lab, we will explore how to create a menu overlay that appears when a user hovers over an image.
-By using HTML and CSS, we will create an animation that slides the image and reveals a menu containing links.
-This technique can be used to add interactivity and engagement to websites and can be customized to fit any design.
+In this lab, we will explore the creation of a menu overlay that appears when the user hovers over an image.
+This interactive feature is a great way to enhance the user experience and provide easy access to important links.
+By using HTML and CSS, we will build a responsive and visually appealing menu that slides in and out smoothly.